 3. Write the best content.

-Now that you know what your competition looks like, it’s time to create the content that will blow those folks out of the water.
-This is perhaps the most difficult part, but it’s the most important.
+Now that you know your competition, it’s time to create content that will blow them out of the water.
+Perhaps this is the most difficult part, but it is also the most important.
 It needs to be amazing.

-I don’t care if you create a blog post, eCommerce store page, or sales-landing page.
-It needs to be better than the rest, or else neither Google nor your audience will ever take note.
+I don’t care if you create a blog post, eCommerce store page, or sales landing page.
+It needs to be better than the rest, or else neither Google nor your audience will ever notice.

 Related: 5 Ways Small Businesses Can Compete With Giants in SEO